December 2, 2012

-Preparing our hearts to celebrate Christ's coming should be a priority, but it is often neglected.
-Alistair Begg explains that Advent provides an opportunity for us to consider how Jesus fulfilled not just specific predictions, but all of the Old Testament during His earthly ministry.
-When we consider the coming of the Lord Jesus in this context, we discover that all of the Bible is history - and HIS story.
+Preparing our hearts to celebrate Christ’s coming should be a priority, but it is often neglected.
+Alistair Begg explains that Advent provides an opportunity for us to consider how Jesus fulfilled not just specific predictions but all of the Old Testament during His earthly ministry.
+When we consider the coming of the Lord Jesus in this context, we discover that all of the Bible is both history and His story.

 1 But there will be no gloom for her who was in anguish.
 In the former time he brought into contempt the land of Zebulun and the land of Naphtali, but in the latter time he has made glorious the way of the sea, the land beyond the Jordan, Galilee of the nations.1

 those who dwelt in a land of deep darkness,